 In addition, the Safeguarding Team is able to deliver training at a local parish level.
 Please contact us if you would like to discuss this.

-Please click here for a list of 2017 Autumn and Winter Safeguarding Training Dates
+Please click here for a list of 2018 Spring Safeguarding Training Dates

 Where possible, places on face-to-face training sessions should be booked using the online booking form.
 Please enter your e-mail address into the e-mail field so you can receive an automated message to confirm your booking has been successful.
 We will then contact you a week before the course with a reminder and final details.

 We appreciate that there may be large numbers of people in your parish who would benefit from safeguarding training, and that it may take some time for everybody to attend.
 While training records for clergy and Readers will be kept centrally, records will need to be kept locally of which parish employees, officers and volunteers have attended which modules, and when they will be due for renewal.
 We understand that promoting the training and keeping records is a substantial undertaking, and therefore recommend that the training programme be put forward for discussion at a PCC meeting.
 The PCC may wish to consider adopting a process along the lines of the following: